-This year (2017) Elderflower Fields will take place from Friday 26th to Monday 29th May (which is a bank holiday and the start of summer half term for most schools).
+In 2018 Elderflower Fields will take place from Friday 25th to Monday 28th May (which is a bank holiday and the start of summer half term for most schools).

 After two brilliant years, in 2014 we waved a fond farewell to the Bentley estate and began to settle in our new home of Pippingford Park, in the heart of the Ashdown Forest.
 Pippingford is big, beautiful and wild – we love it!
 It’s got loads of space for us to run around and stunning views across rugged heathland and ancient woods.
 Is also really easy to get to from both Brighton and London.
 Full details can be found on the travel page here.